 Consider a new thermostat for your HVAC system.
 I recently purchased and installed a digital programmable thermostat for better control of my heat pump and am very pleased with it.

-If the outdoor temperature happens to be more comfortable than the indoor one, open some doors and windows—you will be amazed at how much you can save with a few moments of effort.
+Open some doors and windows if the outdoor temperature happens to be more comfortable than the indoor one, open some doors and windows—you will be amazed at how much you can save with a few moments of effort.
 Adding a humidifier or dehumidifier can make a great deal of difference to your comfort in humid or dry climates and can protect your home and furniture from damage due to radical changes in humidity.

 Check each door and window for air infiltration and caulk and weatherstrip accordingly.
 If necessary, consider purchasing new windows.
 In a recent remodel, I replaced 11 very poor-quality windows in an add-on room of my home with four high-quality ones; that room has gone from nearly uninhabitable in hot or cold weather to one we use constantly.
 Another option to stop window leakage is to purchase and install plastic over them; while not pretty, it certainly helps.